EDUCBA Logo

 This is read as; x is multi-valued dependent on b.

-1. For a dependency XY, if for the only value of X, many values of B occurs, then the table may hold multivalued dependency.
+1. For a dependency XY, if for the only value of X, many values of B occur, then the table may hold a multivalued dependency.

-2. Besides, a table should include minimum 3 table columns for it to have a multivalued dependency.
+2. Besides, a table should include at least 3 table columns for a multivalued dependency.

 3. Finally, for a relation R(X, Y, Z), if there exists a multivalued dependency between X and Y, so Y and Z should have to be independent of each other.

-A Multivalued dependency occurs when there exist a minimum of three attributes such as A, B, C in a relation where for a value of A there is a well-stated group of values of B and a well-stated group of values of C. Still, the set of values of B is independent of set C and follows vice versa.
+A Multivalued dependency occurs when there exist a minimum of three attributes, such as A, B, and C, in a relationship where for a value of A, there is a well-stated group of values of B and a well-stated group of values of C. Still, the set of values of B is independent of set C and follows vice versa.

 Examples